survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 Note how the output has changed, though.
 Instead of numbers, you can see hashes.
 But this is expected given the change you made.

+T> `NamedChunksPlugin` achieves a similar result for split points.
+See [Predictable long term caching with Webpack](https://medium.com/webpack/predictable-long-term-caching-with-webpack-d3eee1d3fa31) by Tim Sebastian for further details.

 T> The *Hot Module Replacement* appendix shows how to set up `NamedModulesPlugin` as it can be used for debugging HMR.

 {pagebreak}